Updated August 24, 2023

 Step 12: Click on the Chart and navigate toward the Format tab at the Excel ribbon.
 You can see the Insert Shape group within it.
 Click on the Oval shape to add it at the bottom of this chart.

 Align this oval shape at the bottom of our current chart.

-You need to change the color of the shape to the one that of the chart.
-As well as you need to remove the shape outlines so that it could look like a part of the chart instead of a separate unit.
+You need to change the shape’s color to one of the charts and remove the shape outlines so that it could look like a part of the chart instead of a separate unit.

-Step 13: Click on the shape to select it and navigate to Format tab, from there, change the shape color to the one same as that of the chart (In our case it is same, so no need to worry) and under Shape Outline, click on No Outline option.
+Step 13: Click on the shape to select it and navigate to the Format tab; from there, change the shape color to the one same as that of the chart (In our case, it is the same, so there is no need to worry) and under Shape Outline, click on No Outline option.

-The final chart should look as the one below:
+The final chart should look like the one below:

 Things to Remember About Thermometer Chart in Excel

-- Thermometer Chart is not a built-in option under the Charts section inside Excel Charts.
-Instead, we have to make some amendments inside the 2-D Column Chart to convert it into a Thermometer Chart.
+- A thermometer Chart is not a built-in option under the Charts section inside Excel Charts.
+Instead, we have to amend the 2-D Column Chart to convert it into a Thermometer Chart.

 - Adding Shape at the bottom of the column chart is the key while creating the Thermometer Chart.

-This is a guide to Thermometer Chart in Excel.
-Here we discuss How to Create Thermometer chart in excel along with practical examples and downloadable excel template.
+This is a guide to Thermometer Charts in Excel.
+Here we discuss How to Create a Thermometer Chart in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –